-During the 2017 in country review recommendations were made to improve the transparency of the emissions from the iron and steel plant
+During the 2017 in country review recommendations were made to improve the transparency of the emissions from the iron and steel plant TATA Steel.

-TATA Steel.
 After some consultations between the company (Tata Steel) and the Dutch PRTR these recommendations were followed and resulted in the reallocation of emissions within and between the following categories:

-0 1.A.1.c i Manufacture of solid fuels;
+- o 1.A.1.c i Manufacture of solid fuels;

-0 1.A.2.a Energy Iron and Steel;
+- o 1.A.2.a Energy Iron and Steel;

-0 1.B.1.b Solid fuel transformation;
+- o 1.B.1.b Solid fuel transformation;

-0 2.A.4.d Other process uses of carbonates;
+- o 2.A.4.d Other process uses of carbonates;

-0 2.C.1 Iron and steel production.
+- o 2.C.1 Iron and steel production.